- List at least 3 medicinal uses of biotechnology advances

-The process of testing for suspected genetic defects before administering treatment is called genetic diagnosis by genetic testing.
+Scientists call the process of testing for suspected genetic defects before administering treatment genetic diagnosis by genetic testing.
 Depending on the inheritance patterns of a disease-causing gene, family members are advised to undergo genetic testing.
-For example, women diagnosed with breast cancer are usually advised to have a biopsy so that the medical team can determine the genetic basis of cancer development.
-Treatment plans are based on the findings of genetic tests that determine the type of cancer.
-If the cancer is caused by inherited gene mutations, other female relatives are also advised to undergo genetic testing and periodic screening for breast cancer.
-Genetic testing is also offered for fetuses (or embryos with in vitro fertilization) to determine the presence or absence of disease-causing genes in families with specific debilitating diseases.
+For example, doctors usually advise women diagnosed with breast cancer to have a biopsy so that the medical team can determine the genetic basis of cancer development.
+Doctors base treatment plans on genetic test findings that determine the type of cancer.
+If inherited gene mutations cause the cancer, doctors also advise other female relatives to undergo genetic testing and periodic screening for breast cancer.
+Doctors also offer genetic testing for fetuses (or embryos with in vitro fertilization) to determine the presence or absence of disease-causing genes in families with specific debilitating diseases.

 Production of Vaccines, Antibiotics, and Hormones

 Traditional vaccination strategies use weakened or inactive forms of microorganisms to mount the initial immune response.
 Modern techniques use the genes of microorganisms cloned into vectors to mass produce the desired antigen.
-The antigen is then introduced into the body to stimulate the primary immune response and trigger immune memory.
-Genes cloned from the influenza virus have been used to combat the constantly changing strains of this virus.
+Doctors then introduce the antigen into the body to stimulate the primary immune response and trigger immune memory.
+The medical field has used genes cloned from the influenza virus to combat the constantly changing strains of this virus.

 Antibiotics are a biotechnological product.
-They are naturally produced by microorganisms, such as fungi, to attain an advantage over bacterial populations.
-Antibiotics are produced on a large scale by cultivating and manipulating fungal cells.
+Microorganisms, such as fungi, naturally produce them to attain an advantage over bacterial populations.
+Cultivating and manipulating fungal cells produces antibodies.

-Recombinant DNA technology was used to produce large-scale quantities of human insulin in E. coli as early as 1978.
+Scientists used recombinant DNA technology to produce large-scale quantities of human insulin in E. coli as early as 1978.
 Previously, it was only possible to treat diabetes with pig insulin, which caused allergic reactions in humans because of differences in the gene product.
-In addition, human growth hormone (HGH) is used to treat growth disorders in children.
-The HGH gene was cloned from a cDNA library and inserted into E. coli cells by cloning it into a bacterial vector.
+In addition, doctors use human growth hormone (HGH) to treat growth disorders in children.
+Researchers cloned the HGH gene from a cDNA library and inserted it into E. coli cells by cloning it into a bacterial vector.